Bottom's Dream

 Bottom's Dream (Zettels Traum or ZETTEL'S TRAUM as the author wrote the title) is a novel published in 1970 by West German author Arno Schmidt.
 Schmidt began writing the novel in December 1963 while he and Hans Wollschläger were translating the works of Edgar Allan Poe into German.
 The novel was inspired by James Joyce's novel Finnegans Wake, particularly Schmidt's use of columns (his "SpaltenTechnik"), which Schmidt claimed was borrowed from the Wake.

 The story itself is based on the questions of translating Edgar Allan Poe, following a couple who visits the home of a Poe translator to discuss his work.
 It is written in an idiosyncratic style, one in which Schmidt attempts to apply a Freudian understanding of language to the text by using various typographic features which alter the usual flow of text.

-The gargantuan novel was published in folio format with 1,334 pages.
-The story is told mostly in three shifting columns, presenting the text in the form of notes, collages, and typewritten pages.
+The gargantuan novel was published in folio format with 1,334 pages, with the story told mostly in three shifting columns, presenting the text in the form of notes, collages, and typewritten pages.
 The 2016 English translation by John E. Woods has 1,496 pages and weighs over 13 lb.